 y = Xβ + ε

 Where y contains the n yields of each entry i at location j and year k, β contains coefficients of p predictors in the n by p model matrix X, and ε is the associated error term.
-In the base model, X included site, year, site-year, and entry identity.
+In the base model, X included site, year, site-year, and entry identity (Table S1).
 Model 2 added a predictor for HFA, a binary indicator of whether a site was that variety’s home.
 Model 3 added terms for genetic relatedness to the base model.
 Genetic relatedness was determined using the snp_autoSVD function of the bigsnpr R package (Prive et al 2017), using 1,221,540 SNPs genotyped previously using genotyping by seqeuncing (MacQueen et al 2020); we used the first three principal components of the singular value decompositions of linkage-adjusted SNP matrices (Figure S1).
 Model 4 added to the base model both HFA and genetic relatedness terms, including an interaction.
 In models with an HFA term, the coefficient βHFA is the average home field advantage across entries.

 We compared these models using Akaike’s information criterion (AIC); Model 2 was always the most parsimonious.
 We then calculated variance explained by each predictor in Model 2 using the Anova function in car 3.0 (Fox and Weisberg, 2019).
 We then used 999 permutations to test the significance of home field advantage (Ewing et al, 2019).
+A permutation test is necessary because the HFA metric is usually positive and usually explains a significant amount of variance by traditional metrics (i.e. ANOVA), even for random data.
 After permuting yields within site-year, we re-assigned home site and re-calculated home field advantage as described above.
 These permuted HFAs were as expected based on variation in the dataset; we compared this with the observed HFA using a two-tailed test.